 And what we normally tried to suggest to companies that are reaching out to us or kind of marketing advice is we say to following, like try to work solo on marketing until you reach to approximately the first $1M, which means try to figure out marketing by yourself or try to hire an assistant.

-In other words until the first million try to find a cost effective solutions for your business.
+In other words, until the first million try to find cost-effective solutions for your business.
 Because agencies and marketing consultants are usually effective for high scale businesses.
 If you do $10 million in revenue and a consultant can basically grow your business by 20% next year.
 There’s going to be $12 million business.

 So you earn $2 million dollars in revenue thanks to that consultant so you can even pay them you know a $100k, $200k, $500k, just because they grew your revenue by $2 million.

 With a $100 million dollar business even if they convert at you know 5% that’s still $5 million dollars in revenue.
 So you get the gist of it.
 For smaller businesses, this is not the case.
 So hustle until the first million or work with an assistant and hope that you’re not going to burn the money and then work with an agency.